2014 – CAPTIONS CAPTURE THE VOTES! CAMPAIGN BEGINS. Go to the home page, and find the TAB along the top – we invite your participation!

 CAPTIONING ADVOCACY PANEL PRESENTATION AT TDI-ALDA CONFERENCE, OCTOBER 2013: Transcript now prepared for your reading pleasure – all about captioning advocacy: https://docs.google.com/document/d/1G9lISxxDykewxjAKMUXgRmd2pyf2R_-kHStCuONCVog/edit

 Captioning Advocacy article, one of several!
 Your comments welcome via email to CCACaptioning@gmail.com: https://usodep.blogs.govdelivery.com/2012/06/13/dont-leave-us-out/

-First and Foremost – CCAC is the place to tell the world about your captioning advocacy and captioning needs (subtitles).
-When you read all of the advocacy below, done by CCAC volunteers and others, you will want to participate.
+CCAC is the place to tell the world about your captioning advocacy and captioning needs (subtitles).
+When you read all of the advocacy below, done by CCAC volunteers and others, you will want to join and participate.
 The world needs quality captioning inclusion universally, for all media and live events of all sorts.
 CCAC is the only official non-profit organization that has this sole focus and is international, open 24/7 in the CCAC members’ working community online, and welcoming your news as well as open communications on social media, in person meetings, this website, the CCAC blog, and the CCAC YouTube Channel.

 October 2013: New CCAC member says, “My daughter is deaf and has a cochlear Implant.
 She is very frustrated that movies and some internet content is not captioned.
 I am also concerned that captioning is not routinely available in travel and healthcare settings.
 I applaud your mission!”